apache/cordova-docs/docs/fr/edge/guide/platforms/ios/upgrading.md

 ## 2.2.0 Mise à niveau de projets à 2.3.0

-1. Téléchargez et extrayez la source Cordova 2.3.0 dans un dossier permanent sur votre disque dur, par exemple à`~/Documents/Cordova-2.3.0`.
+1. Download and extract the Cordova 2.3.0 source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova-2.3.0`.

 2. Quittez Xcode s'exécute.